 If you decide that a subscription model is suitable for your business, you will first need to decide which type of subscription model you will use.
 For physical goods, here are the most popular of these models:

 - Subscription boxes – users sign up to receive a weekly or monthly box of products from a category that they use recurrently, for example beauty products, personal care products, pet food and so on.
 Subscribers usually either choose certain products to receive periodically or they can also opt for mystery boxes, where the seller surprises them each month with a mix of products from a category.
+A significant advantage of subscription boxes is that you can also encourage subscribers to re-order midway if required, to increase retention.
+A customized QR Code on the packaging or an NFC-powered freebie tucked in the subscription box, can be easily scanned or tapped to re-order from your e-store.

 - Buy and subscribe – this is another similar model where users are invited to subscribe to recurring deliveries after ordering a product from categories used on a regular basis.
 Diapers and even water are examples of categories this model has been employed for.